-College of Nursing and Health Professions Living Learning Community
+College of Nursing & Health Professions Living Learning Community

 Engineering Living Learning Community

-The College of Engineering Living Learning Communities (ELC) , located in Millennium Hall or Myers Hall (pending), provides a unique living and learning opportunity for first-year engineering students by offering a collaborative environment where students come together with advisors, peers, and upperclassmen to learn, socialize, and support one another.
-As members of the ELC, all students live in Myers Hall, take first-year engineering courses together, and have the opportunity to engage in ELC-specific social and professional events.
-In order to apply, please indicate your intent on the Housing and Residential Living application by Wednesday, May 19, 2021.
-Questions about the program should be directed to Micalena Sallavanti and Tom Hindman, ELC Coordinators.
+The College of Engineering Living Learning Communities (ELC) provides a unique living and learning opportunity for first-year engineering students by offering a collaborative environment where students come together with peers and upper-level students to learn, socialize, and support one another.
+As members of the ELC, all students live in Millennium Hall, take a first-year seminar course (UNIV E101) together, and have the opportunity to connect with upper-level peer mentors.
+Please direct all questions about the program to ELC Program Directors Micalena Sallavanti (email@example.com) and Tom Hindman (firstname.lastname@example.org).

 First-Year Exploratory Studies Living Learning Community

 The First-Year Exploratory Studies (FYES) Living Learning Community, located in Millennium Hall, is available to all incoming FYES students.
 Along with the academic benefits of having study groups organized right at your front door, its also a great way to form long-lasting friendships.
 Once you have confirmed your enrollment at Drexel University, you can elect to join the FYES Learning Community in your housing application.
 We will accept all applications until all spaces are filled.
-Questions about the program can be directed to Marna Mozeff, Interim Managing Director and Faculty, at email@example.com.
+Questions about the program can be directed to Interim Managing Director and Faculty Marna Mozeff at email@example.com.

 Honors Living Learning Community

-The Honors Living-Learning Community will be housed in Bentley Hall and provides quality programming to students within the Pennoni Honors College including Honors Program, STAR, and Custom Designed students.
+The Honors Living-Learning Community will be housed in Bentley Hall and provides quality programming to students within the Pennoni Honors College including Honors Program, STAR Scholars, and Custom-Designed program students.
 While first-year students outside of the Pennoni Honors College are welcome to apply for the Honors Living-Learning Community, priority will be given to students who are PHC affiliated.

-Students in this community will receive access to specialized workshops and social events, and will benefit from living with other engaged and academically focused students from all different majors and colleges.
-The deadline to apply to the Honors Living-Learning Community is May 19, 2021.
-After reviewing applications, students will be notified via Drexel email of their acceptance into this living-learning community no later than May 20, 2021.
-Students with questions about this learning community should contact Julia Wisniewski, Assistant Director, Honors Program at firstname.lastname@example.org.
+Students in this community will receive access to specialized programming and social events and will benefit from living with other engaged and academically focused students from all different majors and colleges.
+Students with questions about this learning community should contact Julia Wisniewski, associate director, Honors Program at email@example.com.